Genetic Evaluation of Cattle Raised Under High Vs. Low Input Winter Feeding Systems

 John Basarab Ph.D.
 (University of Alberta); Changxi Li Ph.D.
 (Agriculture and Agri-Food Canada Edmonton); Carolyn Fitzsimmons Ph.D.
 (University of Alberta); Hushton Block Ph.D., Vern Baron Ph.D., Mohammad Khakbazan (Agriculture Agri-Food Canada); Graham Plastow Ph.D., Ghader Manafiazar Ph.D., John Crowley Ph.D.
 (Livestock Gentec); David Benfield Ph.D.
 (Growsafe); Kathy Larson (University of Saskatchewan)

-Feed efficiency in a growing feedlot steer is a different trait than feed efficiency in a mature range cow, so selecting for one won’t necessarily improve the other.
-An animal won’t fully express its genetic potential unless it’s in a favorable environment.
-A favorable (high input) wintering environment may compensate for inferior genetics in heifers and cows that have above-average needs or below-average efficiency and allow them to regain condition and rebreed quickly enough to maintain a 365 day calving interval.
+Feed efficiency in a growing feedlot steer is a different trait than feed efficiency in a mature range cow, so selecting for one will not necessarily improve the other.
+An animal will not fully express its genetic potential unless it is in a favorable environment.
+A favorable (high input) wintering environment may compensate for inferior genetics in heifers and cows that have above-average needs or below-average efficiency and allow them to regain condition and rebreed quickly enough to maintain a 365-day calving interval.
 In a tougher (low input) wintering environment, only the easy keeping, more efficient cows will be able to extract enough nutrition from their feed to maintain body condition, rebreed and maintain a 365-day calving interval.

-- To estimate genetic and phenotypic correlations of dry matter intake (DMI) and feed efficiency with heifer fertility, longevity and lifetime productivity (LTP) of cows reared under two winter feeding systems: Higher Inputs vs. Lower Inputs.
+- Estimate genetic and phenotypic relationships of feeding behaviour, dry matter intake (DMI), feed efficiency with heifer fertility, longevity, and lifetime productivity (LTP) of cows reared under two winter feeding systems